-ACTION Either reduce height and width with circular saw blade or coppice.
+ACTION Either reduce in height and width with circular saw blade or coppice and re-plant gaps if necessary.

 9 Over-mature hedgerow with tops dying back, collapse possible.
-Perhaps becoming dominated by tree species.
+Perhaps becoming dominated by tree species such as oak, ash or sycamore.